CelliesProjects/co2-display-esp32/README.md

 |B4|15|
 |

-The GPIO that control the relays are on the backside of the panel (with the relays removed)
+## The GPIO that control the relays are on the backside of the panel (with the relays removed)

 |RELAY|GPIO|
 |:--:|:--:|
 |1| 40 |
 |2| 2 |
 |3| 1 |

-Also exposed on the backside are GPIOs marked TXD and RXD.
+## Exposed on the backside are GPIOs marked TXD and RXD.

 |MARK| GPIO|
 |:--:|:--:|
 |TXD|43|
 |RXD|44|

 A NS4168 dac is present on the board, but is not connected because of three zero ohm bridges missing on the board.<br>
 These bridges connect the `LRCLK`, `BCLK` and `SDATA` to the GPIO<br>